1. Home

 • Pack your Pet Emergency Kit in your vehicle.

-• Snakes and lizards need a container with a secure lid and air holes.
-They may also be transported in a sack or pillowcase that has been securely fastened at the opening.
+• Reptiles such as snakes and lizards need a container with a secure lid and air holes.
+They will need to be transferred to a suitable enclosure as soon as possible.

-• As poultry and aviary birds are easily affected by smoke, make a hessian covering to fit the cage.
-To use, wet down the covering and secure around the outside of the cage.
+• As birds (including chickens, ducks, and aviary birds) are easily affected by smoke, make a hessian covering to fit their cage.
+If the air is smoky when you need to evacuate, wet down the covering and secure around the outside of the cage.

 If you must leave your pets behind

-• Provide food and water for at least 1 week in accessible places and in more than one container that can’t be tipped over.
+• Provide food and water for at least one week in accessible places and in more than one container that can’t be tipped over.
+Make sure the food will not go off (i.e. leave dry food rather than canned or fresh food).

-• Leave a note on the front door or on your mail box stating your mobile phone number, how many pets are located on the premises, their species, names and a photo.
+• Leave a note on the front door or on your mailbox stating your mobile phone number, how many pets are located on the premises, their species, names, and a photo of each animal.

 • In the case of flood, position a heavy chair or crate to allow access to a higher refuge such as a bench, vanity unit or shelf where adequate food and water should be left.